jkaewprateep/Compact_communication/README.md

 # 👧💬 🎈 You can tell it easy monster does not care about the player's moves.
 ```

-👧💬 🎈 When communication bandwidths is narrowed and we need to create more actions than its design, someone shows up and talks about data variance in pulse codes modulation or prismns. 👨🏻‍🏫 </br>
+👧💬 🎈 When communication bandwidths are narrowed and we need to create more actions than its design, someone shows up and talks about data variance in pulse code modulation or prismns. 👨🏻‍🏫 </br>
+👨🏻‍🏫💬 In the white lights noise backgrounds carrier we see they are composed of many lights and the meaning of existing information they can contain. </br>

 <p align="center" width="100%">
     <img width="40%" src="https://github.com/jkaewprateep/Compact_communication/blob/main/pulse_code_modulation.png"> </br>